Private exchange: Public exchanges

 Private exchanges and public exchanges, also known as public health insurance exchanges, both enable the purchase of benefits through an online marketplace.
 However, private exchanges are offered by employers for use by active and/or retired employees and include health insurance and other types of benefits.
 Public exchanges, on the other hand, were established under the Affordable Care Act to give individuals the opportunity to purchase health insurance, often with a government subsidy if eligible.
 Private exchanges are operated by private entities such as brokers, carriers and technology companies, while public exchanges are operated by individual states or the federal government or via a federal/state partnership.
 Finally, private exchanges typically offer varying degrees of decision support, or ways to guide employees through the benefits selection process, through education and system recommendations.
 Private exchanges may be accessed by employees throughout the year to review their benefits or make qualifying changes to their coverage, whereas public exchanges currently lack decision support and can only be accessed for Open Enrollment except in the case of a qualifying event.

 Benefits administration platforms

 While both private exchanges and benefits administration platforms leverage technology to simplify benefits and reduce the administrative burden on HR, private exchanges take a consumer-driven approach to benefits.
 A benefits administration platform simply allows a transition from paper enrollment to online enrollment.

 A defined contribution strategy is common on private exchanges, allowing employers to control costs by setting a defined budget and then letting their employees shop for benefits.
-In addition, private exchanges provide meaningful choice through multiple benefit type and plan offerings along with decision support to guide employees through the shopping experience.
+In addition, private exchanges provide meaningful choice through multiple benefit types and plan offerings along with decision support to guide employees through the shopping experience.